TakuyaShintate/tsts/cfg/scinet/README.md

 ## ETTh1

 The first 8640 data points were used for training.
-Of the remaining data points, 2880-n were used for validation and the last 2880-n for testing, where n is the length of lookback.
-MAE and MSE values were calculated using standardized predictions
+Of the remaining data points, 2880-n were used for validation and the last 8640-n for testing, where n is the length of lookback.
+MAE and MSE values were calculated using standardized predictions.
+"HUFL HULL MUFL MULL LUFL LULL OT" are the input/output variables selected.

 | lookback | horizon | val | test | config |
 | :-----: | :-----: | :-----: | :-----: | :-----: |